 The Student Success Center is available to all students, and offers a full range of academic and support services to enhance the educational opportunities for all students by giving them the tools to foster independent learning.
 The Student Success Center has a growing list of resources including books, handouts, video/audio tapes, computerized tutorials, and advanced assistive technology.
-Its human resources include learning specialist facilitators, peer and master tutors, and two reading specialists.

 The Student Success Center provides training in organizational and study skills, note taking, career planning and time budgeting.
-Tutoring is offered in almost all subject areas.
+Tutoring is offered in most subject areas.
 Students who need academic support or who want to advance more rapidly in an academic area may contact the Student Success Center at (603) 524-3207.
 Staff members will assist in meeting the individual student needs.
 Staff will also work with faculty for additional support or conferencing.